JSFoundation/TAC/README.md

 communities.
 These projects have different needs and the Foundation wants to accommodate both.

-The TAC also admits all Projects into the jQuery Foundation as well as charters all CBs and Working Groups (WG).
-It also elects a representative to the jQuery Foundation Board of Directors.
+The TAC also admits all Projects into the JS Foundation as well as charters all CBs and Working Groups (WG).
+It also elects a representative to the JS Foundation Board of Directors.

-For more details read the [TAC Charter][] adopted by the jQuery Foundation Board of Directors on <<INSERT DATE>>.
+For more details read the [TAC Charter][] adopted by the JS Foundation Board of Directors on <<INSERT DATE>>.

-If your project is interested in joining the jQuery Foundation please read the [Project Lifecycle.md][] documentation.
+If your project is interested in joining the JS Foundation please read the [Project Lifecycle.md][] documentation.

 ## TAC Members

-TAC members are responsible for top level technical community concerns and promoting collaboration both within and among the many projects in the jQuery Foundation.
-The role is mostly administrative and is responsible for advocating the needs of the technical side of the Foundation to the jQuery Foundation Board of Directors.
+TAC members are responsible for top level technical community concerns and promoting collaboration both within and among the many projects in the JS Foundation.
+The role is mostly administrative and is responsible for advocating the needs of the technical side of the Foundation to the JS Foundation Board of Directors.

 Candidates for membership in the TAC tend to be people who have a competency for